-- 2.7 The Licensing Authority will support: - 2.7.1 Diversity of premises this attempts to ensure that there is a mix of the different types of licensed premises and attract a more diverse range of customers from different age groups, different communities and with different attitudes to alcohol consumption.
+2.7 The Licensing Authority will support:

+2.7.1 Diversity of premises: ensures that there is a mix of the different types of licensed premises and attracts a more diverse range of customers from different age groups, different communities and with different attitudes to alcohol consumption.
 It gives potential for positively changing the ambience of the city or an area of it.
-This in turn may have a positive effect in reducing people's fear of crime and in increasing the number of evening visitors to the city centre.
-The Community Safety Strategy recognises that too many single uses in a confined area and patrons turning out onto the streets at the same time may create opportunities for violent crime and public disorder and therefore encourages: mixed use venues, varying hours of business and a wider age balance.
+This will have a positive effect in reducing people's fear of crime and in increasing the number of evening visitors to the city centre.
+The Community Safety Strategy recognises that too many single uses in a confined area and patrons turning out onto the streets at the same time may create opportunities for violent crime and public disorder and therefore supports: mixed use venues encouraging a wider age balance.

-- 2.7.2 Favourable consideration will be given to promoting the city's cultural quarter, live entertainment in pubs, food led operations, developing LGBT venues, particularly around St. James's Street, promoting a family leisure area on the sea front with a more adult leisure centre at night. - 2.7.3 Café Bars the licensing authority may be prepared to look favourably upon an application for the grant of a licence, subject to the following conditions that will prevent the premises becoming a public house. - The sale of intoxicating liquor and other beverages shall be waiter/waitress service for consumption by persons seated at tables. - Substantial food shall be available at all times.
+- 2.7.2 Favourable consideration will be given to promoting the city's cultural quarter, live entertainment in pubs, food led operations, developing LGBT and other communities of interest venues, particularly around St James's Street, promoting a family leisure area on the sea front with a more adult leisure centre at night. - 2.7.3 Café Bars the licensing authority may be prepared to look favourably upon an application for the grant of a licence, subject to the following conditions that will prevent the premises becoming a public house. - The sale of intoxicating liquor and other beverages shall be waiter/waitress service for consumption by persons seated at tables. - Substantial food shall be available at all times.
 Licensees should be aware that breach of such conditions is likely to lead to appropriate enforcement action. - 2.7.4 Restaurants with outside service the licensing authority will also consider applications from restaurants that request to serve alcohol to areas adjacent to or immediately outside their premises.
 In addition to the above conditions for café bars, the licensing authority will require evidence that the applicants have an agreement with the local authority to use the area as defined on a plan provided.
-The following condition may also apply: -

-The sale and supply of alcohol for consumption off the premises shall be restricted to an area licensed by the Local Authority for use of the public highway as shown on the plan deposited and such area shall be defined by a physical barrier acceptable to the licensing authority.

-- 2.7.5 Geographical spread of licensed premises spreading the siting of large venues (those with a capacity in excess of 250 people) across the city reduces the problems of dispersing large numbers of people leaving premises in close proximity at the same time.
+The following condition may also apply: - - The sale and supply of alcohol for consumption off the premises shall be restricted to an area licensed by the Local Authority for use of the public highway as shown on the plan deposited and such area shall be defined by a physical barrier acceptable to the licensing authority. - 2.7.5 Geographical spread of licensed premises spreading the siting of large venues (those with a capacity in excess of 250 people) across the city reduces the problems of dispersing large numbers of people leaving premises in close proximity at the same time.
 Taxi and bus queues can be flash points for public disorder and violence.
 A good geographical spread coupled with increased taxi ranks and bus stops near venues reduces waiting time and the potential for crime and disorder.
-Food led operations are promoted. - 2.7.6 Care, control and supervision of premises: The Licensing authority supports the Business Crime Reduction Partnership.
-Where appropriate premises licence holders are encouraged to become members of the BCRP for the deterrence to violent crime that such membership provides.
-The NightSafe radio scheme is also promoted as an operational requirement for city centre bars, clubs and pubs.
+Food led operations are promoted. - 2.7.6 Care, control and supervision of premises: The Licensing authority supports the Business Crime Reduction Partnership and other approved schemes.
+Where appropriate, premises licence holders should be members of the BCRP for the deterrence to violent crime that such membership provides.
+The BCRP